• Skip to primary navigation

 Tarragon, be it in its dry or fresh form, is a popular addition to dishes.

-The unique flavor profile offered by both the forms of tarragon have made them an indispensable part of various cuisines worldwide.
+The unique flavor offered by both the forms of tarragon have made them an essential part of various cuisines worldwide.

 Here are some exciting recipes and pairings that you can try using dry or fresh tarragon.